jorgebastida/gordon/README.md

 Why should you use this project?
 -----------------------------------

 Because this project doesn't introduces anything new.
-Gordon is a thin layer of sugar around the fact that writing CloudFormation templates sucks and some conventions around how to structure a project using Lambdas... and not much more, which is great!
+Gordon is a thin layer of sugar around the fact that writing CloudFormation templates by hand sucks and some conventions around how to structure a project using Lambdas... and not much more, which is great!

+Why introduce yet-another framework when you can build lambdas using tools you already know (``pip``, ``npm``, ``grunt``, ``gulp``, ``gradle``, ``Makefile``...) and deploy them using a Service Amazon cares about and maintains?

+Keep it simple! 😀

 Why CloudFormation?